 The final two are product launch and promotion.
 An effective business analytics system will provide a 360-degree analysis showing market size, consumer accessibility, target groups, and segmentation types.
 These findings help businesses cope with competitors and launch new products into the market.

 Similarly, you can use business intelligence to market products, especially when applying the marketing mix or during product bundling.

 It is vital to note that revenue management through business intelligence is best implemented by availing of a supportive technological landscape.
 Revenue managers will only perform at their best when interacting with systems that reveal total revenue performance and allow for timely revenue responses in the short and long run.

-A company will remain competitive and survive in the long run through proper risk mitigation strategies.
+A company will remain competitive and survive in the long run through proper risk mitigation strategies and through hiring freelance risk management consultants.
 With risk management, the focus is on curbing objective and quantitative risks that can harm business performance, cause drops in revenue margins, uncertainty, or increase expenses.

 So, how does business intelligence help with all this?